 Embassy or Consulate of Vietnam.

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
 Contact the nearest

 Foreigners entering Vietnam are no longer permitted to change the status of their entry visa (such as tourist visa or spouse visa) to any other visa type (such as a working visa) in-country.
-Australian citizens who are intending to work in Vietnam should contact the nearest Embassy or Consulate of Vietnam to seek further guidance on obtaining the correct visa to enter Vietnam for work purposes.

 Embassy or Consulate of Vietnam.